dfinity/motoko/doc/md/writing-motoko/recursive-types.md

 A recursive type is a type that contains the values of the same type.
 Recursive types enable you to create complex recursive data structures, such as linked lists or trees.

-Motoko supports linked lists, one data structure that implements recursive types.
+Motoko supports linked lists, a data structure that is an example of a recursive type.

 ## Recursive lists